Local migration profiles - frequently asked questions

-Summaries of recent local migration profiles are available on the statistics page.
+However, you can download summaries of recent local migration profiles from the statistics pages.

 Are similar resources available elsewhere in the UK?

-The North West and North East strategic migration partnerships also have a regional migrant databank, and use it to produce migration information relevant to their areas.
-Other migration partnerships are also considering the resource.
+The North West strategic migration partnership also holds a regional migrant databank, and uses it to produce migration information relevant to the North West region.